-When you get distributor, would you give to you the management of your brand image and Brand Awareness?
+When you get a distributor, would you give to you the management of your brand image and Brand Awareness?

-Second solution is to start with e-commerce.
+The second solution is to start with e-commerce.

 An e-commerce channel allows you to build sales for your product, provides a basis for social media and advertising campaigns, and gives you proof of concept to help with distributors.

 E-commerce can also allow you to introduce new products and to experiment with seasonal bundles, key opinion leaders (KOLs), and other promotions.
 You are no longer subject to the preferences of the distributor.

 The best approach in China may be to count on the distributors for your high-volume items and rely on e-commerce for the full product catalog, new product launches, and customer engagement activities.

 Distributors are also more likely to support you when they see that you have an e-commerce strategy.
 So these 2 means of distribution complement each other.

 Collaboration with a local distributor is necessary, as they ideally possess the right market understanding, relevant networks, or established distribution channels for a foreign company to benefit from.
 However, the sales and distribution landscape in China is fragmented and complex, posing a challenge for new brands to enter China.

 Remembering the above 6 common mistakes would help you avoid unnecessary problems in the long run.